openstack/security-doc/security-guide/source/introduction/security-boundaries-and-threats.rst

 security controls that are required for successful attack mitigation and prevention.
 Security is a tradeoff between cost, usability and defense.
 In some cases it will not be possible to secure a cloud deployment against all of the threat actors we describe here.
-Those deploying an OpenStack cloud will have to decide where the balance lies for their deployment / usage.
+Those deploying an OpenStack cloud will have to decide where the balance lies for their deployment/usage.

 Intelligence services
    Considered by this guide as the most capable